-Sometimes a biopsy is done for confirmation.
+Sometimes doctors perform a biopsy for confirmation.
 For example, if a patient presents with an isolated, nodule and a doctor is unable to make a diagnosis based on its appearance.
 The biopsy of the deeper layers of tissue of skin can prove that it is erythema nodosum.

 Can erythema nodosum be confused with other conditions?

-Erythema nodosum is initially managed by identifying and treating any underlying condition present.
-Simultaneously, treatment is directed toward the inflamed skin from the erythema nodosum.
+Doctors manage erythema nodosum by identifying and treating any underlying condition present.
+Simultaneously, health care professionals direct treatment toward the inflamed skin from the erythema nodosum.

-Treatments for erythema nodosum include anti-inflammatory drugs, and corticosteroids by mouth or local injection.
-Colchicine is sometimes used to reduce inflammation.
+Treatments for erythema nodosum include anti-inflammatory drugs and corticosteroids by mouth or local injection.
+Physicians sometimes administer colchicine to reduce inflammation.
 Treatment must be customized for the particular patient and conditions present, such as the existence of any associated diseases.
 It is important to note that erythema nodosum, while annoying and often painful, does not threaten internal organs and the long-term outlook is generally very good.